cusbg/traveler/README.md

 #### Note:
 Options --ted and --draw serve for separatation of mapping and visualization since TED computation and on the other hand, Traveler allows for multiple output visualization (coloring, overlaps).

+## Support for other imput images: How to implement own extractor
+As we said, we support two types of input images - crw and varna.
+There are three steps you need to satisfy, when you want to support other image types.

+* You need to implement `extractor` interface and it's method `extract`.
+Method should obtain all nucleotides (the primary structure) and their position in image (points) from given file.
+* In the class, you need to implement method `get_type`, that should only return extractor's type that is used in IMAGE\_FILE argument.
+* Adds your new extractor to method `extractor.get_all_extractors()`

+For more ideas, how it should be implemented, see usage of `crw_extractor` and `varna_extractor`.